zachw-stack/machine_learning_portfolio/README.md

 # machine_learning_portfolio

-## Finance
+## Clustering and Segmentation

 1. Segmenting customer spending proportionate to their annual income.

+## Principal Component Analysis (Dimensionality Reduction)

-2. Segmenting credit card users into customer segments from credit card balance.
+1. Segmenting credit card users into customer segments from credit card balance.

-## Sales
+## Regression

 1. Linear regression of sales to ads sold to predict future sales from ads sold.

-## Classification
+## DeepLearning

-1. Classify spam status of e-mails.
+1. Classify spam status of e-mails with TensorFlow and Keras.